EU leaders seek to safeguard energy supplies as prices soar

 Associated Press

+In their conclusions, they asked the EU’s executive arm to look into the gas and electricity markets, as well as the bloc’s emissions trading program, under which companies pay for carbon dioxide they emit.
+The aim is to check whether manipulation of the market could have influenced the carbon price increase.

+But there was no mention of setting up a joint procurement program for gas reserves, an idea recently proposed by Spain.

-The summit is being held 10 days before the opening of a U.N. climate summit that is widely seen as the last chance to hold global warming to 1.5 degrees Celsius above pre-industrial levels.
+The talks came just 10 days ahead of the opening of a U.N. climate summit that is widely seen as the last chance to limit global warming to 1.5 degrees Celsius above pre-industrial levels.

-“The transition to clean energy is not only vital for our planet.
-It is also crucial for our economy and for the resilience to energy price shocks,” European Commission President Ursula von der Leyen told EU legislators on Wednesday.

-The debate on spiraling energy prices also takes place against a backdrop of frosty relations with Russia, a key supplier of gas to Europe.
+The debate on spiraling energy prices also took place against a backdrop of frosty relations with Russia, a key supplier of gas to Europe.

-Von der Leyen said with the bloc importing 90% of its gas — much of it from strategic rival Russia — “this makes us vulnerable.”
-Gas makes up one quarter of all European energy consumption.

-Gas prices have soared this year, to 95 euros from about 19 euros per megawatt hour, affecting everything from household heating bills to farmers and food producers.
-The EU’s executive commission says that lower-income households are hardest hit because they spend a higher proportion of their income on energy.
-Many countries have already offered energy tax cuts to ease the pain.

 While all leaders want to minimize the impact of soaring energy prices on their populations, they differ on how to do it.